CorentinLAMY/Engineering-ressources/README.md

 This repository is tedicated to collect and share ressources about engineering for robotic, embedded system and everything about the maker community !

 You can use this repository for things like [Eurobot](https://www.eurobot.org/).
-Ressources are mostly in english :gb:, but some of them are in french :fr:.
+Ressources are mostly in english :gb: , but some of them are in french :fr:.

 If your file is in this repo and you want to pull out this file, please contact me !
 To participate to this repo -> [Pull Request](https://github.com/...)